Impact Factor 5.640 | CiteScore 7.3

 Please consider the quality and content requirements for experimental studies as outlined below:

 Systems Microbiology does not consider descriptive studies that are solely based on amplicon (eg. 16S rRNA) profiles, unless they are accompanied by a clear hypothesis and experimentation and provide insight into the microbiological system or process being studied.
-Authors are encouraged to submit a statement alongside the manuscript where they specify the methods used to test the hypothesis and how the reported results support and validate this hypothesis.
+If your manuscript include amplicon profiles please make sure that your abstract include a clear statement on why we should consider your manuscript.
+Especially helpful would be to specify in your abstract the methods used to test the hypothesis and how the reported results support and validate this hypothesis.

 PMCID: coming soon for all published articles

 Systems Microbiology welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Systems Microbiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.